Adde-h/DH2642-Project/README.md

 # Webbify

-A web application created in to search artists, songs and albums to get useful information!
+A web application created to search artists, songs and albums to get useful information!

 # About Webbify